 Fire Service in Big Stone Gap is provided by a volunteer fire department, supervised by a paid Fire Chief who reports to the Town Manager.
-The volunteer force has 34 members.
-The fire department responded to 94 calls inside town limits and 70 calls outside town limits in 2015.
+The volunteer force has 27 members.

 The Town owns the Fire Department buildings, contributes to equipment purchases and makes annual contributions to the department's operational costs.
 Wise County also contributes financial support because the service area includes the Town and areas outside the corporate limits.
 To provide efficient response, the Fire Department operates two fire stations: one in the downtown area and the other in the Big Stone Heights area.
 From these two stations, the Fire Department can respond to a call for service within an average of 3 minutes.
 All volunteers carry pagers to notify the volunteer of the location and nature of the call.
 In addition, during daylight hours, a general alarm is sounded.
 Calls for service are dispatched by Wise County Emergency 911.